cpsdqs/cohost-dl/README.md

 - Legal: using this software does not somehow grant you a license to re-publish posts and comments from other people

 ## Usage
-1. `cp CONFIG.example.ts CONFIG.ts`
+1. Copy `CONFIG.example.ts` to `CONFIG.ts`
 2. edit `CONFIG.ts` appropriately
 3. Install Deno
 4. `./run.sh`
-    - if you’re using a system that doesn’t support bash, you can probably just copy the `deno run ...` command from this file and run it directly.
+    - if you’re using a system that doesn’t support Bash, such as Windows, you can just copy the `deno run ...` command from this file and run it directly.

 It's safe to interrupt and re-start the script at any time.
 Things that have already been downloaded will not be downloaded again,